elcoco/microdot/README.md

 ## Note on directory structure
 To properly link the dotfiles and dirs, microdot  needs to know how to interpret the directory structure.
-The following directories can be seen as:
+The directory structure below can be seen as either:
 one dotdir: `.config`
 or:
 two dotdirs: `.config/dotdir1` and `.config/dotdir2`